 Sturdy waterproof and fog proof construction – rain, mud, dirt, dust – all of these can get into your binocular if it’s not tightly sealed.
 Definitely look for a waterproof build.
-Also, riding around the African wilderness can be rough, so make sure your safari binoculars have a nice sturdy build, preferably with a rubber exterior for protection.
+Also, riding around the African wilderness in a safari jeep can be rough, so make sure your optics have a nice sturdy build, preferably with a rubber exterior for protection.
 Cheap budget models tend to have a flimsier construction and may not be waterproof.

 With the above in mind, let’s review some of the best safari binoculars options on the market.